General Campus Access

 Visitors are generally permitted on the campus grounds and must complete a Visitor Health Screening Form upon arrival (QR code to scan available at the main gate at 117th St).
 Visitors may enter the Admissions Visitors Center and the Diana Center for bathroom access and to visit the Barnard Store and Liz's Place Cafe (limited hours for both).

 Only visitors with official business as determined by authorized College representatives are permitted indoors in areas other than the first floor of the Diana Center and the Admissions Visitor Center.
-Such visitors must complete the daily attestation, and then must be escorted by their Barnard liaison to and from their meeting.
+Such visitors must complete a Visitor Health Screening Form upon arrival (QR code to scan available at the main gate at 117th St), and then must be escorted by their Barnard liaison to and from their meeting.
 They must adhere to all campus safety procedures.
 Additionally, visitors on official business must stay only as long as their scheduled meeting and must only visit designated approved locations.

 Additional restrictions remain in place related to visitors: